RIPLs

 Our laboratory identified a novel biomarker of ischmia in the retina which we termed Retinal Ischemic Perivascular Lesions (RIPLs).
 RIPLs can be detected using an optical coherence tomography (OCT) scan, a non-invasive diagnostic tool commonly used in ophthalmology and optometry clinics to create images of the retina.

-Link to the paper published in EClinical Medicine by the Lancet.
+- The original paper published in EClinical Medicine by the Lancet.

 We are leading a multi-institutional collaboration to test the utility of using RIPLs to detect occult cardiovascular disease in propsective studies.